3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 * CSS Transitions
 * CSS Transforms (2D)
 * CSS Animations
-* Prefixing
+* Vendor Prefixes

-**Transforms** are a set of CSS properties that take an element and transform it's shape, e.g. rotating it, scaling it, skewing it, etc.

 **Transitions** let us tell the browser how to smoothly change a property over time.
 For example, if the height of an element changes (due to a :hover selector), we can tell the browser to change the height gradually over 1 second.

+**Transforms** are a set of CSS properties that take an element and transform it's shape, e.g. rotating it, scaling it, skewing it, etc.

 **Animations** are similar to transitions, in that they let us change properties over time, but they give us more control over how those changes happen.